ioBroker/ioBroker.javascript/README.md

 ## Changelog
 ### 4.6.14 (2020-05-19)
-* (bluefox) State names with dot are not allowed any more
+* (bluefox) Names for scripts can not have dots anymore.
+They will be replaced by "_"
 * (bluefox) "schedule" name is not allowed for CRON
 * (bluefox) Convert strings to Date by formatDate